Instagram Tips & Strategies

 Under the "Total Followers" section, you can find a breakdown of your audience demographics:

 • Top Locations: Where do your followers live?
-This is powerful information for local businesses or brands considering shipping expansions or targeting ads.
+This is valuable information for local businesses or brands considering shipping expansions or targeting ads.
 It also helps you understand cultural context.

-• Age Range & Gender: Does the data align with your target customer profile?
+• Age Range &, Gender: Does the data align with your target customer profile?
 If you're trying to reach Gen Z women and your audience is primarily Millennial men, there’s a major disconnect between your content and your goals.
-This isn't about being exclusionary, it's about seeing if your message is landing with the audience you intend to serve.
+This isn't about exclusion, but about seeing if your message is landing with the audience you intend to serve.

 Identify Most Active Times

 Further down in the Audience tab, you’ll find a chart showing the "Most Active Times" for your followers, broken down by days of the week and hours of the day.
-This is a fantastic starting point for scheduling your content.
-Posting when your followers are already online gives your content its best initial chance to gain traction.
+This is a great starting point for scheduling your content.
+Posting when your followers are already online gives your content the best chance to gain traction.

 However, a word of caution: these are the times when your current audience is most active.
-If you’re also aiming to attract a new audience segment (perhaps in a different time zone), you should experiment with posting outside these peak hours.
+If you aim to attract a new audience segment (perhaps in a different time zone), you should experiment with posting outside these peak hours.

 Step 3: Conduct a Thorough Content Audit

-This is where you’ll spend the most time, and for good reason - your content is the engine of your Instagram growth.
-The purpose here is to identify patterns.
+This is where you'll spend the most time - and for good reason: your content is the engine of your Instagram growth.
+The goal here is to identify patterns.
 What makes your audience stop scrolling, and what makes them scroll on by?

 Analyze Post-by-Post Performance

-Go to Account Insights > Content You Shared.
-Here, you can filter all of your content by type (Posts, Reels, Stories) and metric over a specific time period (e.g., Last 90 Days).
+Go to Account Insights >, Content You Shared.
+Here, you can filter all your content by type (Posts, Reels, Stories) and by metric over a specific time period (e.g., Last 90 Days).
 This is your treasure map.

 Analyze your top-performing content by sorting for these key metrics:

-• Reach: This shows you how many unique accounts saw your post.
+• Reach: Shows how many unique accounts saw your post.
 Sort by Reach to see what content is grabbing the most new eyeballs.
 This is often driven by Reels and highly shareable content.
 What topics or formats were consistently at the top?

-• Likes: While sometimes considered a "vanity metric," likes still indicate general resonance.
-What posts get a quick, positive reaction from your audience?
+• Likes: While sometimes considered a "vanity metric," likes still indicate resonance.
+Which posts get a quick, positive reaction from your audience?

 • Comments: Comments indicate a deeper level of engagement.
-What posts sparked a conversation?
+Which posts sparked conversations?
 These are often posts that ask questions, state a strong opinion, or are incredibly relatable.

 • Saves: Saves are one of the most valuable engagement metrics.
 A "save" means your content was so useful or inspiring that someone wants to come back to it later.
 Look at your most-saved content - it's likely educational, a how-to tutorial, a "listicle" in a carousel, or something deeply inspirational.
-This tells you what your audience finds truly valuable.
+This shows what your audience truly finds valuable.

-• Shares: Shares show what content your audience is proud to be associated with or wants to send to a friend.
-Memes, strong points of view, and highly relatable carousels often get a ton of shares.
+• Shares: Shares show what content your audience is proud to associate with or wants to send to a friend.
+Memes, strong points of view, and highly relatable carousels often get a lot of shares.

 Identify your top 5 and bottom 5 posts for each metric.
 What patterns emerge?
-Maybe your tutorials get tons of saves, but your behind-the-scenes photos fall flat.
-This is data, not judgment.
-Use it to decide what to double down on and what to put on pause.
+Maybe tutorials get lots of saves, but behind-the-scenes photos don’t perform as well.
+Use this data, not judgment, to decide what to focus on and what to pause.

 Audit Your Hashtag Strategy

-Effective hashtags help categorize your content and get it discovered by users who don’t follow you.
+Effective hashtags help categorize your content and improve discoverability.
 Are yours doing the job?
 Review the hashtags on your last 10-15 posts.

 • Are they relevant?
 Don't just use generic tags like #marketing.
 If your post is about email marketing for small businesses, use #emailmarketingtips #smallbusinessmarketing.
 Be specific to the content in the image or video.

 • Are you using a mix of sizes?
 An effective strategy includes broad tags (1M+ posts), niche community tags (50k-500k posts), and highly specific tags (under 10k posts).
-This gives you a chance to rank in smaller pools while still reaching a broader audience.
+This allows you to rank in smaller pools while still reaching a broader audience.

 • Are they working?
-On an individual post, click View Insights and scroll down to 'Impressions.'
-It will show you how many impressions came 'From Hashtags.'
-If these numbers are consistently low, it's time to test new ones.
+On an individual post, click View Insights and scroll down to "Impressions."
+It will show you how many impressions came "From Hashtags."
+If these numbers are consistently low, consider testing new tags.

-Above all, stop copying and pasting the same block of 30 hashtags on every post.
+Above all, avoid copying and pasting the same block of 30 hashtags on every post.
 Not only is this ineffective, but it can also be flagged by Instagram as spammy behavior.
-Take a few minutes to customize your hashtags for every single piece of content.
+Take a few minutes to customize your hashtags for each piece of content.

 Step 4: Evaluate Your Brand and Profile Aesthetic

-Your content's performance is paramount, but how everything looks together influences brand perception and follower loyalty.
+Your content's performance is crucial, but how everything looks together influences brand perception and follower loyalty.
 After all, Instagram is a visual platform.

 The Grid Check

-Go to your profile page and look at your feed as a whole.
-Pay attention to your last 9 to 12 posts.
+Go to your profile and look at your feed.
+Focus on your last 9 to 12 posts.
 Is there a cohesive visual identity?
-This isn’t about creating a perfect, rigid pattern.
-It's about consistency.
+It’s not about creating a perfect, rigid pattern but about consistency.

-• Colors & Filters: Are you using a consistent color palette or a set of filters?
-This creates an immediate visual signature for your brand.
+• Colors &, Filters: Are you using a consistent color palette or set of filters?
+This creates a visual signature for your brand.

-• Fonts & Graphics: If you create graphics, are you using an established set of brand fonts and styles?
-When someone sees your graphic in their feed, they should recognize it as yours before they even see your username.
+• Fonts &, Graphics: If you create graphics, are you using a consistent set of fonts and styles?
+When someone sees your graphic in their feed, they should recognize it as yours before they see your username.

-• Content Mix: Does the grid reflect a healthy variety of content types?
-Is it a good mix of videos, graphics, and photos, or is it one-dimensional?
+• Content Mix: Does your grid reflect a healthy variety of content types?
+Is there a good mix of videos, graphics, and photos, or does it feel one-dimensional?

 Voice and Tone Review

-Branding is more than just visuals, it's also your voice.
+Branding is more than just visuals - it's also your voice.
 Read the captions of your last 10 posts aloud.
 Do they sound inconsistent?
-Is the tone jumping between funny, formal, and overly corporate with no clear reason?
+Is the tone jumping between funny, formal, and overly corporate without a clear reason?

 Your brand’s voice should be authentic and consistent across all captions.
-A strong caption doesn’t just describe the visual - it adds context, tells a story, provides value, and includes a call-to-action that encourages engagement.
-Make sure your captions are pulling their weight.
+A strong caption not only describes the visual but adds context, tells a story, provides value, and includes a call-to-action that encourages engagement.
+Make sure your captions contribute meaningfully.

 Step 5: Put It All Together and Create an Action Plan

 An audit without action is just data.
-This final step turns your findings into a simple, straightforward plan for the next 30-90 days.
+This final step turns your findings into a clear, actionable plan for the next 30-90 days.

 Create a simple document or spreadsheet with four columns:

-• Area: The part of your Instagram you reviewed (e.g., Bio, Reels Content, Hashtags, Grid Aesthetic).
+• Area: The part of your Instagram you reviewed (e.g., Bio, Reels, Content, Hashtags, Grid).

-• What's Working: A quick note on something positive you discovered (e.g., "Educational carousels get the most saves," or "Our blue-and-yellow brand colors stand out.").
+• What's Working: A quick note on something positive (e.g., "Educational carousels get the most saves," or "Our consistent color palette stands out.").

-• What Needs Improvement: Where is the opportunity for growth? (e.g., "Captions aren't asking questions," or "Hashtag reach is very low.").
+• What Needs Improvement: Opportunities for growth (e.g., "Captions aren't asking questions," or "Hashtag reach is low.").

-• Action Step: A single, concrete step you will take to improve (e.g., "Add a question to every caption for the next 30 days," or "Research and create 3 new sets of niche hashtags to test.").
+• Action Step: One specific, concrete action to implement (e.g., "Add a question to every caption for 30 days," or "Create 3 new hashtag sets to test.").

-Based on this roadmap, set 1-3 specific, measurable goals for the next quarter.
-Forget vague goals like "get more followers."
-Instead, aim for something like, "Increase average Reel saves by 20%" or "Improve Story completion rate from 80% to 90%."
+Based on this, set 1-3 measurable goals for the next quarter.
+Avoid vague objectives like "more followers."
+Instead, aim for concrete targets like "Increase Reel saves by 20%" or "Raise Story completion rate from 80% to 90%."

 Final Thoughts

-Running a comprehensive Instagram audit helps you cut through the confusion, providing a data-driven roadmap based on what your own audience is telling you.
-By regularly reviewing your goals, your followers' behaviors, your best-performing content, and your brand's overall impression, you can make smarter decisions that lead to real, sustainable growth.
+Running a comprehensive Instagram audit helps you cut through the noise, providing a data-driven roadmap based on your audience's behavior.
+By regularly reviewing goals, follower insights, top-performing content, and your overall brand aesthetic, you can make smarter decisions for sustainable growth.

-Once you develop this action plan, consistency becomes the most important factor.
-That’s where we find a modern social media management tool like our own Postbase makes all the difference.
-Using the visual planner helps us easily lay out our content calendar based on audit findings, and we built it with a rock-solid scheduler to ensure all our video content - especially the Reels proven to work in an audit - goes live every single time.
-It's a great way to turn insights into action without all the manual stress.
+Once you have an action plan, consistency is key.
+A modern social media management tool like our Postbase makes this easier.
+Its visual planner helps us layout our content calendar based on audit insights, and with its robust scheduler, we ensure all our videos - especially Reels - go live on schedule.
+It's a great way to turn insights into action without the manual stress.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.